RasanPanag/CricketTeams-C/README.md

 **This program use POSIX threads and can exhibit both potential and actual deadlocks**

 ## Deadlocks.c
 This file is based on the same scenario but, it has four teams will attempt to practice at the same time.
-The new implementation uses the semaphore "num_can_practice" to limit the number of teams who can practice are same time.
+The new implementation uses the semaphore "num_can_practice" to limit the number of teams who can practice at same time.
 This semaphore is initialized to four, one less than the number of philosophers.
 **Also, this file is created to solve the problem of actual or potential deadlocks.**